radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-add-dapr/index.md

 In this step you will learn how to add a database and connect to it from the application.

-We'll discuss template.bicep changes and then provide the full, updated file before deployment.
+We'll discuss `template.bicep` changes and then provide the full, updated file before deployment.

-## Add a Dapr trait to the nodeapp component
+## Add a Dapr trait

 A *trait* on the `nodeapp` component can be used to describe the Dapr configuration:

 ```sh